mfumagalli/ngsJulia/docs/ngsPool.md

 ```bash
 less -S test.out.gz
 ```
 and contains two additiona columns:
-* saf\_MLE (MLE of allele frequency from sample allele frequency likelihoods)
+-saf\_MLE (MLE of allele frequency from sample allele frequency likelihoods)
-* saf\_E (expected value of allele frequency from sample allele frequency likelihoods and uniform prior probability)
+-saf\_E (expected value of allele frequency from sample allele frequency likelihoods and uniform prior probability)

 Additionally, a new file is generated:
 ```bash
 less -S test.saf.gz
 ```
-reporting the sample allele frequency log-likelihoods at each site (scaled to the ML).
+reporting the sample allele frequency log-likelihoods at each site (scaled to the maximum likelihood value).

 ## Site frequency spectrum